Our Team

 Dawn is happiest when she is outdoors.
 You can often find her fishing, hiking, kayaking, reading and exploring.
 Dawn lives with her family, including two chocolate labrador retrievers, on their farm south of Eudora.

 Dawn is the Chair of the Kansas Water Authority and the Governor’s Appointee for the Oil & Gas Advisory Committee.
-Dawn is also active on the Board of Directors for the Kansas Land Trust and the Board of Directors for Kansas Alliance for Wetlands and Streams.

-Kim Mahanna-Bellemere is the Program Manager for Friends of the Kaw and can be reached at kim.bellemere@kansasriver.org.
+Kim Mahanna-Bellemere is the Director of Programming & Outreach for Friends of the Kaw and can be reached at kim.bellemere@kansasriver.org.
 Kim manages our programs including grant projects, River Cleanups, Educational Paddle Trips, Adopt-A-Boat Ramp, and Ecosystem Restoration Projects.
 Kim comes to us with a strong non-profit background, recently serving as the Director of Outreach for the Grassland Heritage Foundation (GHF) where she oversaw GHF’s education activities for children and adults focusing on the tallgrass prairie ecosystem.
 Kim came to environmental work after a career in health education and non-profit management.
 Although always concerned about environmental issues, she made the move to environmental education after starting a family and realizing she wanted to do more to protect Kansas’ natural resources.
 Kim holds a Master’s degree in Education from the University of Kansas with a special focus on Community Health and Microbiology.

 In addition to her work with GHF, Kim is a co-founder of the Kansas Women’s Environmental Network, a co-founder of the Kaw Valley Native Plant Coalition, and an active volunteer with a number of community projects.
 A lifelong Kansan, Kim truly understands the crucial role the environment plays in our cultural and environmental heritage and the importance of preserving it for future generations.